 - 2.1.
 The Lead National Delegate, who will be an ex officio member and the convenor of the National Conference Delegation (NCD). - 2.1.1.
-If the Lead National Delegate is unable to attend a National Conference, the Alternate National Councillor will be a member delegate and the NCD convenor at that National Conference. - 2.2.
+The Alternate National Councillor will be an ex officio non-voting observer of the NCD. - 2.1.2.
+If the Lead National Delegate is unable to attend a National Conference, the Alternate National Councillor will replace them as a voting member delegate and the NCD convenor at that National Conference. - 2.2.
 One First Nations delegate, who will be appointed by the Queensland Greens First Nations Network (QGFNN). - 2.3.
 The Queensland Greens delegate to the Australian Greens Policy Coordination Committee (AGPCC), who will be an ex officio member of the NCD. - 2.4.
 The Treasurer or their delegate, who will be an ex officio member of the NCD. - 2.5.
 At least 6 Member Delegates, who will be appointed by State Council. - 2.5.1.
 The order of appointment will be retained. - 2.5.2.
 If Queensland's Member Delegate entitlement is greater than 10, State Council will appoint enough additional Member Delegates to make up the difference. - 2.5.3.
 If Queensland's Member Delegate entitlement is less than 10, Member Delegates will be removed in reverse order of appointment. - 2.5.4.
 Casual vacancies will be filled by a countback of Member Delegate ballots.
 Member Delegates will be added to the end of the order of appointment, in the order of the countback. - 2.6.
 All Member Delegates will have a vote on Queensland NCD decisions.